“Tears fall for a reason, and they are your strength, not weakness.” — Charlie Mackesy

 However, we tend to avoid sadness, intentionally or unintentionally.
 We often hear people tell us “Hey, don’t be sad.”
 “Hey, cheer up.
 You will be fine.”
 “Don’t cry!”
 “Can you stop crying?”
 We are taught not to feel sad or express sadness from a very young age, and it seems to tell us a hidden message that sadness is not acceptable.

 Hence, the environment that one is exposed to will determine how one copes with sadness.
 Cultures that see sadness as an acceptable emotion and promote dialogue, helps people accept sadness and to move forward easier.
 Thus, to overcome sadness and make progress in life, acceptance is the first stage of it all.
-Though it might be hard at first, but with the support from family, friends, or counsellors, it is possible to deal with sadness in a more constructive manner
+With the help of family, friends, or a counsellor, it is possible to deal with sadness in a more constructive way

 The greatest benefit of accepting sadness means you are accepting yourself and the vulnerability that you are facing.
-While it is hard to do at times, it is crucial to our overall well-being that we are not only accepting sadness but embracing it as a natural part of life.
+Though it may be difficult at times, not only accepting but also embracing sadness is crucial to our overall well-being.

 No one is perfect and strong forever, hence accepting that you need a break, you are weak at times, will give you space for self-care and to rest.
 This space will help you to be more aware of your needs and also help you to recognize the negativity that you attach to yourself and the events, such as, if you hold on to the sad feeling about an experience that you had, then you are going to build more layers of sadness in your life.

 When you learn to accept sadness and you start looking at things in a different light, you will be able to have a happier life.
 This will help you develop a strong character generally in life too.
-By focusing on the fact that you are going through this sadness and you can cope with it, this will reinforce our self-esteem, making us emotionally stronger.
+When you focus on coping with this sadness, you will reinforce your self-esteem, making you more emotionally resilient.

 In accepting sadness, it is said that we would be able to see the glass half full rather than half empty.
 Although sadness is such a universal part of our existence, sometimes it is hard for us to cope with it alone.
 Thus, it is understandable why some people find themselves in other people’s arms.